 I work with startup/scaleups, venture builders and investors internationally to build products as an engineer, architect and CTO.
 Hire me:

-- As a software architect to review a technology stack;
+- AS a CTO to address leadership and technology challenges in your organisation. - As a software architect to review a technology stack;

 - As a engineering manager to review your team, processes and architecture;

 - For product/tech due-diligence if you're an investor;

 - As an engineer/architect to scope out a project or integration;

 - As a coach for your CTO, engineering manager or technical lead;

 - As a CTO in Residence for your VC portfolio.